Green Peas Subzi (Dhaba Style)

 This would serve 3 people (approx).

-to make a Kati roll, warm up a chapati or roti, spread a scoop of gravy on it, garnish with onion rings, chopped coriander, squeeze a few drops of lemon juice, roll and gobble.
+To make a Kati roll, warm up a chapati or roti, spread a scoop of gravy on it, garnish with onion rings, chopped coriander, squeeze a few drops of lemon juice, roll and gobble.

 hi